What to do if…

 Short answer

-Treat this as a fainting risk: stop, sit or lie down safely, and don’t stand back up until you feel steady.
-If symptoms are severe, worsening, or you faint, call 911.
+Treat this as a fainting risk: sit or lie down safely now, and do not stand back up until you feel steady.
+Call 911 if you faint, have chest pain, severe trouble breathing, new confusion, stroke-like symptoms, heavy bleeding, or rapidly worsening weakness.

 Do not do these things

-- Do not keep standing or walking around to “shake it off.”
+- Do not keep standing, walking around, or trying to “shake it off.”

-- Do not drive, operate machinery, climb, or take a shower/bath while you feel lightheaded.
+- Do not drive, operate machinery, climb, shower, or bathe while you feel lightheaded.

-- Do not take extra doses of blood pressure/heart meds to “correct” the number.
+- Do not take extra doses of prescribed blood pressure or heart medicines to “correct” the number.

-- Do not chug large amounts of fluid at once if you feel nauseated—small sips are safer.
+- Do not drink a large amount all at once if you feel nauseated; use small sips only if you are fully awake and can swallow safely.

-- Do not dismiss serious symptoms (confusion, chest pain, severe shortness of breath, collapse) because the monitor might be inaccurate.
+- Do not dismiss serious symptoms because the monitor might be inaccurate.

 What to do now